 But this often isn’t the case.
 That’s why I want to tell you more about using Zoloft while breastfeeding, both from a scientific stance and a more personal point of view.

 I’ll be honest, I’m a little nervous to be talking about my own journey with antidepressant use for all the internet to see.
-But I know that when I was grappling with starting to use one, I would have liked to find an article like this.
+But I know that when I was grappling with deciding whether to use an antidepressant, I would have liked to find an article like this.
 Plus, the stigma won’t go away if we don’t start to open up.
 So I’ll start with me.

 (Side note: I am not a medical doctor.
-I have a PhD in chemistry and extensive education on people’s exposure to toxic chemicals, but that is not the same thing as a medical doctor and this post is not intended as medical advice.)
-Here goes…
+I have a PhD in chemistry and expertise as an Exposure Scientist, which means I’ve studied a lot about people’s exposure to toxic chemicals, but that is not the same thing as a medical doctor and this post is not intended as medical advice.)